fkrauthan/FkrSimplePieBundle/README.md

 Usage
 =====

-To get a configured SimplePie_Core class instance just use the following code
+To get a configured SimplePie class instance just use the following code

 	$this->get('fkr_simple_pie.rss');